Sunday, October 5, 2025

 Photo courtesy of Karen Lagrange Cox.
 1995.01.27 Karen Lagrange & Alison Higginbotham – SSI Testimony – Washington DC

-She’s met a sitting United States president, Senators, and House members, as well as sitting Louisiana governors, senators, house members, city mayors, and council members.
-She helped enact a handicapped parking law.
-She is remembered by almost everyone who has met her.
+She has met a sitting United States president, as well as senators, House members, and sitting Louisiana governors, senators, House members, city mayors, and council members.
+She helped enact a law for handicapped parking.
+She is remembered by almost everyone who has had the pleasure of meeting her.

-She learned to crawl at age four and walk at age six (she still requires a wheelchair for long-term mobility), has said various word approximations, and can partially communicate in her environment.
+She learned to crawl at the age of four and walk at the age of six (she still requires a wheelchair for long-term mobility), has said various word approximations, and can partially communicate in her environment.

-Modifications were required for Higginbotham’s needs to allow her to attend the Louisiana Lions Camp.
+Modifications were required to accommodate Higginbotham’s needs, allowing her to attend the Louisiana Lions Camp.

 Alison Higginbotham on a wheelchair swing.